User Guide

 FAQ

-command, how is the filtered list sorted?
+Q: For the upcoming command, how is the filtered list sorted?

 A: Out of the keydates within the time range, the keydate with the earliest date for each opening is chosen.
 The list is then sorted in ascending order based on each opening’s chosen date.